Silly Love Songs

-"Silly Love Songs" is a song by the British–American rock band Wings that was written by Paul and Linda McCartney.
+"Silly Love Songs" is a song by the British rock band Wings that was written by Paul and Linda McCartney.
 The song first appeared in March 1976 on the album Wings at the Speed of Sound, then it was released as a single backed with "Cook of the House" on 1 April in the US, and 30 April in the UK.
 The song, which features disco overtones, was seen as being written in response to music critics accusing McCartney of predominantly writing "silly love songs" and "sentimental slush".

-The song was McCartney's 27th American number one as a songwriter; the all-time record for the most number one hits achieved there by a songwriter.
-(Note: See the List of Billboard Hot 100 chart achievements and milestones for full clarification) With this song, McCartney became the first person to have a year-end No. 1 song as a member of two distinct acts.
-McCartney previously hit No. 1 in the year-end Billboard chart as a member of the Beatles with "I Want to Hold Your Hand" in 1964 and "Hey Jude" in 1968.
+The song was McCartney's 27th American number one as a songwriter; the record for the most number one hits achieved there by a songwriter.
+(Note: See the List of Billboard Hot 100 chart achievements and milestones for full clarification) Despite its popularity, McCartney has not performed the song live since the dissolution of Wings.

-"Silly Love Songs" has since appeared on multiple McCartney greatest hits compilations, including Wings Greatest, All the Best! and Pure McCartney.
-The song has also appeared on the "Hits" section of the compilation album Wingspan: Hits and History.
-Recently it has appeared on the 2025 collection Wings.
-Despite its popularity, McCartney has not performed the song live since the dissolution of Wings.

 Background

 "Silly Love Songs" was written as a rebuttal to music critics (and his former Beatles bandmate, John Lennon) who had criticized McCartney for writing lightweight love songs.
 Author Tim Riley suggests that in the song, McCartney is inviting "his audience to have a laugh on him", as Elvis Presley had sometimes done.

 But over the years people have said, "Aw, he sings love songs, he writes love songs, he's so soppy at times."
 I thought, Well, I know what they mean, but, people have been doing love songs forever.
 I like 'em, other people like 'em, and there's a lot of people I love -- I'm lucky enough to have that in my life.
 So the idea was that "you" may call them silly, but what's wrong with that?

 The song was, in a way, to answer people who just accuse me of being soppy.
 The nice payoff now is that a lot of the people I meet who are at the age where they've just got a couple of kids and have grown up a bit, settling down, they'll say to me, "I thought you were really soppy for years, but I get it now!
 I see what you were doing!"

 By the way, "Silly Love Songs" also had a good bass line and worked well live.